JamieBort/Learning-Directory/Meta/README.md

 ## Purpose

-To house info on GitHub account and repo topics such as `README.md` files, `.gitignore` files, and licensing.
+To house info on GitHub repos, repo topics such as `README.md` files, `.gitignore` files, and licensing.

+As well as info about this GitHub account.
+For example the Trello cards in the associated links below.

 ## Directories and Files